|Module title||Introduction To Spatial Decision Support Systems|

 Pre-requisites in terms of knowledge, skills and social competences (where relevant)

-Students taking the course should be comfortable with basics of data analysis.
-Familiarity with Geographic Information Systems at an introductory level is a plus but it is not required to take advantage of this course.
+Students taking the course should be comfortable with basic data analytics.
+Familiarity with Geographic Information Systems at an introductory level is a plus but it is not required.

 Student Learning Outcomes

 Students in the course will:

 1. Become familiar with models and methods of SDSS and spatial multi-criteria analysis.

 2. Learn how to formulate and solve site selection problems.